cloudyr/googleComputeEngineR/inst/dockerfiles/persistentRStudio/README.md

 An advantage on using R on a GCE instance is that you can reuse the authentication used to launch the VM for other cloud services, via `googleAuthR::gar_gce_auth()` so you don't need to supply your own auth file.

 To use, the VM needs to be supplied with a bucket name.
 Using a seperate bucket means the same files can be transferred across Docker RStudio stop/starts and VMs.
+This can be set in the instance metadata on startup.